Manoj Kumar (Delhi politician)

-Manoj Kumar is a politician of Aam Aadmi Party.
+Manoj Kumar is an Indian politician of Aam Aadmi Party.

 Political career

-Kumar won the seat, defeating the Dushyant Kumar Gautam of the Bharatiya Janata Party by 7490 votes in 2013 Delhi legislative assembly election from Kondli.
+Kumar was elected in the 2013 Delhi legislative assembly election from Kondli, defeating Dushyant Kumar Gautam of Bharatiya Janata Party by 7490 votes.

 In 2015, Manoj Kumar was arrested in a case of alleged cheating and land grabbing.
 Kumar then complained of chest pain and was hospitalized, but AIIMS discharged him saying that he didn't need hospitalization.

+Convictions

+In 2019, Manoj Kumar was sentenced to 3 months in prison for obstruction of polling process.
+He was subsequently convicted of assault on woman a month later.